yanjunyangmonash/ECE4078_Lab/Week01-02/GazeboPenguinPiStetup.md

 Fork the example project by clicking this link: http://www.rosject.io/l/15e9a94d/

-In "Tools -> shell", type the commands below to install required packages:
+In "Tools -> shell", type the commands below to install required packages (you'll have to do this everytime you restart RDS):

 ```
 sudo apt update